Terabyte-Scale Analytics in the Blink of an Eye: Related Work

 \textbf{Single-GPU query processing.} There are numerous works studying different aspects of single-GPU-based query processing, for example, implementation and optimization~\cite{sioulas19-partitioned-radix-join, wu25-gpu-joins-groupby, Rui17-fastequijoin, kroviakov-crossdevice, deng24-prefetching, Diego18-groupby, Tomas15-groupby, rosenfeld-hash-groupby, Yogatama23-udaf,crystal_shanbhag_2020,hong25-themis,surakav_he_2022,tensor_tea_vldb_2022,gandhi2022tensor,Hu22-tcudb,cudf}, data placement and caching~\cite{Yogatama22-mordred}, fast interconnect technologies~\cite{Lutz20-nonpartitionedjoin, Lutz22-tritonjoin}, optimizing storage I/O~\cite{boeschen24-golap}, data compression~\cite{Shanbhag22-compression}, system integration~\cite{mohr23-boss,Koutsoukos21-modularis,Jungmair22-lingodb}, performance analysis and surveys~\cite{Yuan13-yinyang, Rosenfeld22-revisit, Paul20-revisit-gpujoin, sun23-mmjoin,Cao23-gpudb}, and so on.
 These techniques are orthogonal to our work but are beneficial in improving the efficiency of individual GPUs in our system.

-\textbf{Multi-GPU query processing.} On the multi-GPU side, Paul et al.~\cite{Paul21-multigpujoin} develop novel cross-GPU routing techniques to accelerate hash joins for multiple GPUs.
-Maltenberger et al.~\cite{maltenberger22-multigpu-sort} describe a single-node multi-GPU sorting algorithm that leverages the high-bandwidth NVLinks between GPUs.
-HetExchange~\cite{chrysogelos19-hetexchange} is a database execution model that can effectively exploit parallelism across multi-core CPUs and multi-GPUs.
-Thostrup et al.~\cite{thostrup-gpu-rdma-join} propose a pipelined shuffle-based multi-GPU join algorithm over the RDMA network.
-Yuan et al.~\cite{yuan25-vortex} describe aggregating multiple CPU-GPU PCIe interconnects to address the bandwidth bottleneck between a single GPU and host memory.
+\textbf{Multi-GPU query processing.} Many works~\cite{Paul21-multigpujoin,maltenberger22-multigpu-sort,thostrup-gpu-rdma-join,guo19-gpudirectrdma-join,gao2021scaling} have studied the implementation of database operators on multiple GPUs.
+HetExchange~\cite{chrysogelos19-hetexchange} is a database execution model that can exploit parallelism across multi-core CPUs and multi-GPUs.
+Yuan et al.~\cite{yuan25-vortex} uses multiple GPUs to address the CPU-GPU PCIe bottleneck.
 Yogatama et al.~\cite{Yogatama25-lancelot} designs a hybrid CPU and multi-GPU query engine.
-HeavyDB~\cite{heavydb} supports data analytics on multi-GPU platforms.
-Dask-cuDF~\cite{dask-cudf} extends cuDF~\cite{cudf} with multi-GPU processing capability using the Dask parallel computing framework.
-Theseus~\cite{voltron-data} is a commercial and proprietary query engine that leverages the multi-GPU cluster.
-Their per-query performance of TPC-H (up to 100TB) has been publicized; however, a more detailed analysis is missing.
-The existing work either does not consider a multi-node GPU cluster or does not present full database systems that can complete large-scale TPC-H benchmarks.
+The above work either does not consider a multi-node GPU cluster or does not present full database systems that can complete large-scale TPC-H benchmarks.
 Our work studies the most general multi-GPU-multi-node case with different GPU models from different vendors and various network technologies.
-Moreover, we present a detailed and in-depth analysis of the TPC-H workload, which is missing in previous work.
+Some commercial systems~\cite{heavydb,dask-cudf,voltron-data} also support data analytics on multi-GPU systems.
+Compared to them, we present an in-depth analysis of the TPC-H and JCC-H workloads in addition to end-to-end query runtime.
+In terms of system design, we advocate the use of ML-style processing with ML-driven high-performance libraries.